 Security of the session recordings can be enhanced by encrypting them to ensure only authorized users can view them or digitally signing the recordings.
 The admin can even define the size of the recording file based on file size or duration.
 Citrix Analytics can automatically turn on Session Recording when a user’s risk score is above the configured threshold, helping admins discover and diagnose unusual behavior.

-Citrix adds value in almost all the steps of the VDI deployment lifecycle in WVD, reducing cost and delivering the best possible user experience.
+Citrix adds value in almost all the steps of the VDI deployment lifecycle in AVD, reducing cost and delivering the best possible user experience.
 Initial configuration and workload lifecycle tasks are streamlined through our provisioning tools and layering technologies.
 Day to day tasks are simplified through advanced monitoring, hands on help desk capabilities and performance and security analytics.

 The following is a list of the features that were discussed in the detail in the preceding sections, grouped by theme: